-The digital transformation is breaking the news.
+Digital transformation is breaking the news.

-In this article, I’ll show you why online journalism first must break to survive in the online media landscape.
+In this article, I’ll show you why online journalism must first break to survive in the online media landscape.

 Today, news organisations have a choice to make.